 AS LONG AS THE RIVERS FLOW: THE STORIES OF NINE NATIVE AMERICANS by Paula Gunn Allen (Laguna Pueblo/Sioux) and Patricia Clark Smith (Micmac) (Scholastic, 1996).
 Brief but well-done biographies of Weetamoo, Geronimo, Will Rogers, Jim Thorpe, Maria Tallchief, Senator Ben Nighthorse Campbell, Wilma Pearl Mankiller, Michael Naranjo, and Louise Erdrich.
 Notable both for the quality of the writing and presentation of information as well as the diversity of figures, past and present, male and female, and the variety of their pursuits.
 Ages 12-up.

-THE PEOPLE SHALL CONTINUE by Simon Ortiz (Acoma), illustrated by Sharol Graves (Children's Book Press, 1988).
+THE PEOPLE SHALL CONTINUE by Simon Ortiz (Acoma), illustrated by Sharol Graves (Children’s Book Press, 1988).
 For all of its poetry and brevity, this oral chronicle of the history of Native peoples to present day is honest, inspiring, and surprisingly complete.
 Ages 5-up.
+Look for the 40th anniversary edition from Lee & Low (2017).